-🙍 All the myths I read are about a male and his battle with the demon, and their battle to be the winner.
+🙍 All the myths I read are about a male and his battle with the demon to be the winner.
 Joan of Arc got burnt for her efforts.
-Mary and Jesus, she is a virgin as is the mother of Budda and even Rama's mother given sacred grains and here comes Rama and his brothers.
+Mary and Jesus, she is a virgin as is the mother of Buddha and even Rama's mother given sacred grains to birth Rama.
 So on and on we go with the woman second.
-Really the damsel has power, strength, and clever tricks to overcome the demons and suppression.
-Sita's curse from another life is Daemon Ravana's death.
+Really, the damsel has power, strength, and clever tricks to overcome the male demons and his suppression.
+Sita's curse on the daemon from another life is Ravana's death.
 He did touch her to put her in his chariot.
-That fact slips in the story!
+That fact seals in the story!

-In the South Gallery at that time was a large paper wall hanging crudely drawn by women who worked, describing the life of Sita, the faithful, pure wife.
-The drawings of this type were gifts to a bridge at a wedding.
-I was intrigued and noted what scenes were there --- marriage to Rama, her capture, throwing of jewels, in the garden all about Sita!
-I think the battles drawn to the sides in the background.
-Now, I wished I had taken a photo.
+In the South Gallery in the Asian Art Gallery in San Francisco when I told stories to children hung a large paper mural crudely drawn by women described the life of Sita, the faithful and pure wife.
+Drawings like this were gifts to brides at weddings.
+I was intrigued and noted what scenes were there ---> marriage to Rama, her capture, throwing of jewels, in the garden, all about Sita.
+I think the battles with the daemon were drawn to the sides in the background.
+Now, I wished I had a photo.

-Solution, Sita as a damsel is the solution, death of a greedy human daemon.
+Sita, a damsel, was the death of a greedy human daemon.